AbhiramYay/User-UI/README.md

 # User-UI
-React application having UI to persist User Information
+React UI component to Input and persist User Information